Image

 A woman in scrubs wearing a VR headset and interacting with a holographic set of lungs

-As healthcare products grow more complex, sales and support teams are expected to articulate a level of detail that would once have been confined to clinical or specialist settings.
+This is a challenge that's particularly felt by the sales and support teams who are expected to articulate a level of detail about those products that would once have been confined to clinical or specialist settings.
 And they’re not alone.
 Other internal roles, from onboarding specialists to field-based educators, often need to internalize the same complexity.
-Even the best L&D formats can start to strain under that kind of pressure, especially when today’s learners expect something more engaging, intuitive, and applied.
+Whether they're dealing with a pH-sensitive etchant, a new pharmaceutical product, or a multi-component surgical device, the learning curve can escalate quickly, and even the best L&D formats can start to strain under that kind of pressure, especially when today’s learners expect something more engaging, intuitive, and applied.

 There’s growing evidence that single-mode, passive learning, like reading, watching, or static quiz-taking, underperforms when it’s not paired with more active and immersive approaches.
 A recent systematic review published in BMC Medical Education found that, compared to traditional methods, digital simulation-based learning in healthcare significantly enhanced learners’: